 It was recently shown that non-expensive powder of diamond nanoparticles in layers of few centimeters can reflect slow neutrons more efficiently than high-technology neutron super-mirrors.
 This reflection is not specular, but can be used for enhancement of brightness of neutron sources with the spallation target.
 Due to this enhancement 1 MW target can shine like 10 MW target.
 Than can be used e.g. in the design of the neutron spallation source for the "Project-X" accelerator at Fermilab.
 This research project will be focused on computational Monte-Carlo simulations of the diamond nanoparticle reflectors.
 To be learned: basics of neutron scattering, computational Monte-Carlo methods, FORTRAN programming, statistics, data analysis and presentations of the results.
-Students interested in physics and computational methods are welcome to contact for interview Prof. Yuri Kamyshkov at [email@example.com].
-Immediate involvement in the project this semester (Fall, 2012) is possible for 1,2, or 3 research class credits.
+Students interested in physics and computational methods are welcome to contact for interview Prof. Yuri Kamyshkov at [firstname.lastname@example.org].
+Immediate involvement in the project is possible for 1,2, or 3 research class credits.

 Calculation of possible interaction of Light Dark Matter particles with gas detectors.